simonescaccia/IoTProject/Evaluation.md

 #### Duty cycle

-Our requirement is not to tolerate a water loss of more than one day, so we wish to detect a leakage within 24 h.
+Our requirement is not to tolerate a water loss of more than one day, so we wish to detect a leakage within 24 hours.
 Now, since the leakage is an unpredictable event, we cannot define a precise strategy apriori, but we want to indentify the best one in order to minimize power consumption.
 We compute this strategy analitically.
+In the first following analysis, we do not make any assumption about synchronization of nodes.
 Firstly, for simplicity, we focus on a simple father-child pair, since the same reasoning holds for every adjacent pair of nodes of the tree topology.
 Now, we define x as the send rate (msg/day) of the father, so the number of messages sent per day, and y as the total listen interval of the child (in hours/day).

 ![dutycycle](./images/duty_cycle.png)